Learning for Unconstrained Space-Time Video Super-Resolution: Introduction

-A natural question that arises here is whether the performance of the one-stage scheme can be retained without compromising flexibility.
+A natural question that arises here is whether the performance of the one-stage scheme can be retained without compromising flexibility?
 We offer an affirmative answer in this work by proposing an Unconstrained Space-Time Video Super-Resolution Network (USTVSRNet), which is able to increase the temporal/spatial resolution of a given video by an arbitrary factor.
 For temporal interpolation, the optical flow technique is adopted to ensure the desired flexibility in the temporal resolution.
 Moreover, different from \cite{haris2020space, xiang2020zooming}, where the intermediate frame is synthesized at the feature level, we make predictions at both the image and feature levels, which leads to a noticeable performance improvement.
 As to spatial up-sampling, we introduce a Generalized Pixelshuffle Layer (GPL) that can project low-dimensional features to a high-dimensional space with the dimension ratio freely chosen.
 In addition, we construct a Scale-Attentive Residual Dense Block (SARDB) to generate scale-aware features.
 Due to the innovative features of our design, USTVSRNet is capable of up-sampling frames by an arbitrary factor with a single model.
 Our experimental results will show that the proposed method outperforms the SOTA two-stage methods, and does so with significantly lower computational cost.

 The main contributions of this paper are as follows: (1) We propose a novel unconstrained STVSR method, which possesses the strengths of the SOTA one-stage and two-stage approaches while avoiding their drawbacks.
-(2) Several new mechanisms are introduced, including, integrating image-level and feature-level information to improve the quality of the synthesized intermediate frame, generalizing the standard pixelshuffle layer (SPL) to increase the degrees of freedom in terms of up-sampling factor, and generating scale-aware features to make the network more adaptive.
+(2) To realize unconstrained STVSR, several new mechanisms are introduced, including, integrating image-level and feature-level information to improve the quality of the synthesized intermediate frame, generalizing the Standard Pixelshuffle Layer (SPL) to increase the degrees of freedom in terms of up-sampling factor, and generating scale-aware features to make the network more adaptive.
+(3) Even when evaluated for particular temporal/spatial resolutions, the performance of the proposed unconstrained STVSR method remains highly competitive and outperforms the SOTA one-stage methods on various datasets.